How does grouping Wrap accounts work?

 2. Click the group name.

-Request to view other accounts in the group
+Can a client view other accounts in the group?

 Your clients will only see accounts linked to their Access Code.
 They won’t be able to see other accounts in their group.
 This gives you and your client comfort that clients can benefit from any applicable account grouping fee discounts while also ensuring they’re not sacrificing their own privacy.